kaif367/growupquotexapi/DEPLOYMENT.md

 # Quotex API Railway Deployment Guide

-## ⚠️ Important: Railway Deployment Limitations

-**Railway cannot run Playwright browser automation**, which is required for real Quotex connections.
-You have two options:

-1. **Local Deployment** (Recommended) - Full functionality with real Quotex data
-2. **Railway Deployment** - Simplified API without real data (for testing only)

 ## Overview
-This guide explains deployment options for the Quotex API service.
+This guide explains how to deploy the Quotex API service on Railway for 24/7 operation.

 ## Features
 The API server (`api_server.py`) provides: